Temnospondyli: Relationship to modern amphibians

-The dissorophoid family Amphibamidae is thought to be most closely related to Lissamphibia.
-In 2008, an amphibamid called Gerobatrachus hottoni was named from Texas and was nicknamed the "frogamander" for its frog-like head and salamander-like body.
+The dissorophoid clade Amphibamiformes is thought to be most closely related to Lissamphibia.
+In 2008, an amphibamiform called Gerobatrachus hottoni was named from Texas and was nicknamed the "frogamander" for its frog-like head and salamander-like body.
 It was thought to be the most closely related temnospondyl to lissamphibians and was placed as the sister taxon of the group in a phylogenetic analysis.
-Another species of amphibamid called Doleserpeton annectens is now thought to be even more closely related to lissamphibians.
+An amphibamiform species called Doleserpeton annectens was the first member of this group to be suggested to be closely related to lissamphibians.
 Unlike Gerobatrachus, Doleserpeton was known since 1969, and the presence of pedicellate teeth in its jaws has led some paleontologists to conclude soon after its naming that it was a relative of modern amphibians.
 It was first described as a "protolissamphibian", and the specific name annectens means "connecting" in reference to its inferred transitional position between temnospondyls and lissamphibians.
 The structure of its tympanum, a disk-like membrane that functions like an ear drum, is similar to that of frogs and has also been used as evidence for a close relationship.

-Other features including the shape of the palate and the back of the skull, the short ribs, and the smooth skull surface also point to it being a closer relative of lissamphibians than is Gerobatrachus.
-Below is a cladogram modified from Sigurdsen and Bolt (2010) showing the relationships of Gerobatrachus, Doleserpeton and Lissamphibia:
+Below is a cladogram from Schoch & Werneburg (2023) showing the current phylogeny of Dissorophoidea with lissamphibians as a branch:

 Chinlestegophis, a putative Triassic stereospondyl considered to be related to metoposauroids such as Rileymillerus, has been noted to share many features with caecilians, a living group of legless burrowing amphibians.
 If Chinlestegophis is indeed both an advanced stereospondyl and a relative of caecilians, this means that although all lissamphibians are descended from temnospondyls, the different groups would have descended from different branches of the temnospondyl family tree.
+This would represent a fourth hypothesis, sometimes termed the 'diphyly hypothesis.'
 Anurans and urodelans would therefore be surviving dissorophoids while apodans (caecilians) are surviving stereospondyls.
+However, this hypothesis has been refuted by other studies on both methodological and conceptual grounds without any additional support.